Sunday at Wesley-Knox

 Q. Is Wesley-Knox handicap accessible?

 A. Yes.
-Our sanctuary is on the same level as the east side entrance.
-This entrance is completely wheelchair accessible.
+Our sanctuary is on the same level as the east side entrance, and this entrance is completely wheelchair accessible.
 An elevator is available to take people to other levels of the church.

 Q. We’ve heard you offer a bus service.